 The Thomson Dam makes up 60% of Melbourne’s Water

-Our first stop was the Thomson River Dam.
-All the kids jumped out of the cars and immediately ran for the side to see if they could throw rocks all the way down into the water!
+Our first stop was the Thomson River Dam (It is commonly misspelt as the Thompson River).
+All the kids jumped out of the cars and immediately ran to the side to see if they could throw rocks all the way down into the water!
 I don’t think anyone got anywhere near.
 The Thomson Dam is one of Melbourne’s water storage points.
 It is a massive Dam that was started in 1975.
 The Thomson has a capacity of 1,068 billion litres.

 The Thomson River was a perfect river to dam, at the time as it was a large, good flowing river that would easily feed into the upper Yarra river system.
-I remember going there when I was younger on our way up to the snow. there used to be plenty of facilities at the site but unfortunately, they have been close so we made our way to silver top Picnic Area to use the bbq facilities there,
+I remember going there when I was younger on our way up to the snow.
+There used to be plenty of facilities at the site but unfortunately, they have been closed so we made our way to Silver Top Picnic Area to use the bbq facilities there,

 After a mighty fine lunch, it was off exploring the bush.
 We used the map to try and find some of the bush huts that were in the area but unfortunately, we were unable to get down to them as the entrances were too steep.
 We went right up to the back of the dam to get some great pictures of all of us and then we came back down to have a look at a swimming hole that had unfortunately dried up over the summer.

 Most of the tracks around the Thomson Dam were gravel and at some points, they got very rough.
 More than once we thought we would have to turn back or someone had to get out to check if we could make it through.
 Our cheeky friends in the 4wd waved as the cruised past us!